 Unfortunately, it isn't likely that companies are going to leave tax money for education and health care.
 Because many business owners are only looking to put more money in their own pockets, we can expect to still see the 1% raking in cash while many of us continue to struggle to pay for basic needs.

 Offering affordable health care and education to Americans doesn't need to become a difficult process.
 If we can rearrange some of the tax money that individuals are already paying, we should be able to make health care and education much more affordable.
-However, it would take serious restructuring to our entire system before we can really see change.
+However, it would take serious restructuring to our entire system before we can see change.